MyroG/Furality-Ultra---Unity-Lighting-Visual-Polish-in-VRChat/README.md

 ## Credits & License
 - The textures were dowloaded from ambientCG and Polyhaven, they are licensed under the CC0 license.
-- The included shaders were all written by me (except the MetaPass shader), they are licensed under the MIT license https://opensource.org/license/mit so feel free to use them in your project
+- The included shaders were all written by me (except the MetaPass shader), they are licensed under the MIT license https://opensource.org/license/mit so feel free using and modifying them in your project
 - Everything else, including the presentration, are licensed under CC BY-NC 4.0 https://creativecommons.org/licenses/by-nc/4.0/deed.en, the credits should link to this GitHub repository.

 # Content

 ### 6 - Filamented
-Here you can compare Unity Standard and Filamented There's a weird Silent Filamented issue I noticed that makes surfaces non-metallic when the "specular highlight" toggle was turned on, so in this example I turned that setting Off.
+Here you can compare Unity Standard and Filamented.

+There's a weird issue I noticed that makes surfaces non-metallic when the "specular highlight" toggle was turned on, so in this example I turned that setting Off.

 ### 11 - Oil
 A very basic oil puddle shader that uses the specular workflow to reflect colored specular reflections